0xKitsune/specs/specs/experimental/builder.md

 ```

+- **BuilderAttribute Stream**: Upon initialization, the Sequencer EL starts a `BuilderAttribute` stream, enabling external block builders to consume the update and prepare to construct a new block for a given `payloadId`.

+- **Fork Choice Update**: The Sequencer CL sends a Fork Choice Update to its EL (including `PayloadAttributes`), indicating an update to the chain's latest head.
+The EL then publishes a `BuilderAttribute` event to the stream.

+- **Send Builder Payload**: After the builder consumes the latest `BuilderAttribute` from the sequencer, it will start to prepare a new block inserting the txs from the `transactions` field included in the `PayloadAttributes`.
+Once the builder EL receives an `ExecutionPayloadV2` from its CL where the `blockHash` matches the `headBlockHash` from the FCU, it will finish constructing a new block and send it back to the sequencer EL.
 <!--
-- **Fork Choice Update**: The Sequencer propagates a Fork Choice Update to the Block Builder, indicating an update
-to the chain's latest head.
-- **Forward Transaction**: The Sequencer's Execution Engine forwards transactions it received to the Block Builder
-to be included in a block. *This step is not necessary if the Block Builder can get transactions elsewise and forwarding
-does not give any specific inclusion gurantees.*
-- **Get Payload**: The Sequencer requests a block from the Block Builder for a specific head.

 ### Requesting a Block
 The block request mechanism ***MUST*** be triggered when the Driver schedules a new Fork Choice Update on the
 Sequencer.
 The Sequencer will translate the received Payload Attributes into a Payload Request for the
 Block Builder.
 As specified lower, the Sequencer ***MUST*** simulate the received payload to ensure correctness until